AlexBethel/NMT-AutoCovidSurvey/README.md

 Copy or rename the default `config.def.toml` to `config.toml`, and fill out all the listed fields with correct information.

+### Generating a Google cookie

+Getting the correct cookie value can be a little tricky, but here are the basic steps you should follow:
+1. Navigate to https://docs.google.com/, and sign in to the login page.
+2. Press F12 to open the developer tools.
+(This will work on most major browsers including Firefox, Chrome, Edge, Internet Explorer and Brave, but the precise steps may vary for others.)
+3. Navigate to the JavaScript Console tab and type in "document.cookie" (without the quotes).
+4. Copy and paste the resulting string to the config file.
+You may occasionally need to repeat this process as a result of authentication tokens expiring (about once a month in general).

 ## Usage

 Just run `./nmt-autocovidsurvey.py` (or `python ./nmt-autocovidsurvey.py`